 Sorry, students, but your professors may start giving you more challenging problems.

 If you are ready to add to the 391 academic Pointwise customers worldwide or the 23 teaching partnerships, the place to start is a no-cost, no-obligation trial license.
-Whether you are in academia or industry, request your free trial license today.
+Whether you are in academia or industry, request your demo license today.
 One of our engineers will contact you to get started.

 One thing to be aware of: Due to the high volume of academic evaluation requests, we ask that the request form be completed by a full-time member of the faculty.
 Of course, the eval can be conducted by a student but we like to get a professor involved in the process from the start.